US axes non-essential services for kids at migrant shelters

-Homestead: When reporters toured a shelter for immigrant children in February, authorities showed off classrooms, football fields and art studios to prove the kids were being treated well.
+HOMESTEAD, United States: When reporters toured a shelter for immigrant children in February, authorities showed off classrooms, soccer fields and art studios to prove the kids were being treated well.

 This week President Donald Trump’s administration cancelled all that special care, citing a lack of funding.